Project H.O.P.E. Coordinator:

 This successful partnership has been in existence for over twenty years.
 Currently, music therapy and an adaptive physical education program is offered in Brentwood Elementary, Crowther Memorial Junior High, Strathmore High School, Wheatland Crossing School, Wheatland Elementary and Westmount Elementary, and is open to all children in the County of Wheatland if the transportation can be arranged.

-Project H.O.P.E. is providing services to over 76 children this year.
-The ages of these children vary between the youngest early entry students (3 years old) to outgoing high school students (19 years old.).
+Project H.O.P.E. provides services to children between the ages of; early entry students (3 years old) to outgoing high school students (19 years old).
 Funding is a continuous challenge for the Board of Project H.O.P.E.

 Mission, Vision, Rationale Statements and Success Measurements

 Program Vision: To be a community based program that meets the therapeutic needs of children diagnosed with severe physical, communication, cognitive self-help, social emotional and /or behavioral needs.